 View the Flashes of Insight flashcards that discuss the many values that can be prioritized when a voting map is drawn.
 (Click here for a Spanish translation of the cards - thank you to Danny Hernandez and Olivia Mendoza from All on the Line for the translation.)

 Lead a brief class discussion to make sure everyone understands what each value means.

-Then split the classroom into groups of 3-4 students apiece.
 Have each student rank the values that they would prioritize if they were drawing their own map.
-If they have the printed cards, they can put them in order of preference.

-Once they have ordered their stack, have them discuss in their small group why they ranked the values the way they did.
+Once they have ordered their preferences, lead a virtual discussion about why they ranked the values the way they did.

 Help students understand that there are two primary takeaways: